Andy Sinton: Management career

 Sinton was appointed manager of Isthmian League Division One outfit Fleet Town in summer 2005, having spent the previous season as the club's Football Development Officer.
 On 26 May 2010 it was announced that, from a large field of applicants, Sinton had been appointed manager of A.F.C.
 Telford United in Conference North.
 In his first season in charge, he led them to a second-place finish in the league and clinched promotion to the Conference via the playoffs.
 In his second season at the club, he kept them out of the Conference National's relegation zone all season and secured safety with two games still remaining.
 On 31 January 2013, it was announced that Sinton had left A.F.C.
 Telford United by mutual consent after a 16-match winless run, the worst in the club's history.

 Personal life

-In May 2015 Sinton was back in football when he was appointed as former club Queen's Park Rangers first club ambassador.
+In May 2015 Sinton was back in football when he was appointed as former club Queens Park Rangers first club ambassador.
 His role includes attending games and fan events, working with commercial partners as well as with the club's Media and Communications, Marketing and Club in the Community teams to help promote Queen's Park Rangers.
 He was a driving force in creating 'Forever Rs', the club's former players association, in 2016.

+On 24 August 2025 it was reported that Sinton had suffered a heart attack that was followed by hospital admission.